-- 773 Overall likelihood: very high - Justification: This may occur accidentally when an employee attempts to access their email or other - corporate resources. - 776 Level of impact: high - 777 Justification: Unmanaged devices pose a sizable security risk because the enterprise has no visibility into - their security or risk postures of the mobile devices.
-Due to this lack of visibility, a compromised device - may allow an attacker to attempt to exfiltrate sensitive enterprise data. - 780 BYOD-specific threat: The risk of an unmanaged mobile device accessing the enterprise is the same for - 781 any mobile deployment scenario.
+Justification: This may occur accidentally when an employee attempts to access their email or other corporate resources.

+Justification: Unmanaged devices pose a sizable security risk because the enterprise has no visibility into their security or risk postures of the mobile devices.
+Due to this lack of visibility, a compromised device may allow an attacker to attempt to exfiltrate sensitive enterprise data.

+BYOD-specific threat: The risk of an unmanaged mobile device accessing the enterprise is the same for any mobile deployment scenario.

-783 Can Great Seneca Accounting protect its data when a phone is lost or stolen?
+Can Great Seneca Accounting protect its data when a phone is lost or stolen?

-- 784 Due to the nature of the small form factor of mobile devices, they can be misplaced or stolen.
-A - 785 malicious actor who gains physical custody of a device with inadequate security controls may be able to - 786 gain unauthorized access to sensitive data or resources accessible to the device.
+Due to the nature of the small form factor of mobile devices, they can be misplaced or stolen.
+A malicious actor who gains physical custody of a device with inadequate security controls may be able to gain unauthorized access to sensitive data or resources accessible to the device.

-- 788 Overall likelihood: very high - Justification: Mobile devices are small and can be misplaced.
-Enterprise devices may be lost or stolen atthe same frequency as personally owned devices. - 791 Level of impact: high - Justification: Similar to Threat Event 9, if a malicious actor can gain access to the device, they couldaccess sensitive corporate data. - BYOD-specific threat: Due to the heightened mobility of BYODs, they are more prone to beingaccidentally lost or stolen.
+Justification: Mobile devices are small and can be misplaced.
+Enterprise devices may be lost or stolen at the same frequency as personally owned devices.

+Justification: Similar to threat event 9, if a malicious actor can gain access to the device, they could access sensitive corporate data.

+BYOD-specific threat: Due to the heightened mobility of BYODs, they are more prone to being accidentally lost or stolen.

-797 Can data be protected from unauthorized cloud services?
+Can data be protected from unauthorized cloud services?

-- 798 If employees violate data management policies by using unmanaged services to store sensitive - organizational data, the data will be placed outside organizational control, where the organization can - 800 no longer protect its confidentiality, integrity, or availability.
-Malicious actors who compromise the - unauthorized service account or any system hosting that account may gain unauthorized access to thedata. - 803 Further, storage of sensitive data in an unmanaged service may subject the user or the organization to - 804 prosecution for violation of any applicable laws (e.g., exportation of encryption) and may complicate - 805 efforts by the organization to achieve remediation or recovery from any future losses, such as those - 806 resulting from public disclosure of trade secrets.
+If employees violate data management policies by using unmanaged services to store sensitive organizational data, the data will be placed outside organizational control, where the organization can no longer protect its confidentiality, integrity, or availability.
+Malicious actors who compromise the unauthorized service account or any system hosting that account may gain unauthorized access to the data.

+Further, storage of sensitive data in an unmanaged service may subject the user or the organization to prosecution for violation of any applicable laws (e.g., exportation of encryption) and may complicate efforts by the organization to achieve remediation or recovery from any future losses, such as those resulting from public disclosure of trade secrets.

-- 808 Overall likelihood: high - Justification: This could occur either intentionally or accidentally (e.g., taking a screenshot and having - 810 pictures backed up to an unmanaged cloud service). - 811 Level of impact: high
+Overall likelihood: high

+Justification: This could occur either intentionally or accidentally (e.g., taking a screenshot and having pictures backed up to an unmanaged cloud service).

-- 812 Justification: Storage in unmanaged services presents a risk to the confidentiality and availability of - 813 corporate data because the corporation would no longer control it. - 814 BYOD-specific threat: In a BYOD deployment, employees are more likely to have some backup or - 815 automated cloud storage solution configured on their device, which may lead to unintentional backup of - 816 enterprise data.
+Justification: Storage in unmanaged services presents a risk to the confidentiality and availability of corporate data because the corporation would no longer control it.

+BYOD-specific threat: In a BYOD deployment, employees are more likely to have some backup or automated cloud storage solution configured on their device, which may lead to unintentional backup of enterprise data.